bondarukoleh/java_playground/info/notes.md

 - Annotations:
   - _@JsonProperty_: Used to specify the JSON property name for a field.
   - _@JsonIgnore_: Used to ignore a field during serialization and deserialization.
+  - _@JsonIgnoreProperties(ignoreUnknown = true)_: You annotate a class or a Record with this, and when you map JSON response with annotated class, all properties that is not in the constructor of the class - will be just ignored and you won't get a deserialization error.
   - _@JsonInclude_: Controls whether to include properties in the JSON output based on criteria like non-null or non-empty.
     `@JsonInclude(JsonInclude.Include.NON_NULL)`
   - _@JsonFormat_: Used to specify the format for date and time fields during serialization and deserialization.